moonthought/moonthought.github.io/content/posts/true-readability-doesnt-exist-and-youll-feel-when-it-really-is.md

 > Incidental complexity — anything about software that is hard but doesn’t really have to be

-Incidental complexity is introduced by libraries, frameworks, languages, paradigms, developers's preferences etc. Inherent complexity is the trade-offs you have to make to solve fundamental problems of the chosen domain.
-A good engineer will reduce the Incidental complexity and try to accept and deal with the inherent complexity.
+Incidental complexity is introduced by libraries, frameworks, languages, paradigms, developers's preferences etc. It's the trade-offs you have to make.
+But inherent complexity is a problem of the chosen domain itself.

+* UI's re-renders is an incidental complexity.
+It's not a real problem no matter how you look at it – it just doesn't exist in the wild;
+* Nested factories is an incidental complexity.
+Businesses just want to see sales analytics to calculate conversion rates.
+It doesn't care about your factories;
+* Your declarative abstract bindings with the impossibility of normal debugging is an incidental complexity.
+It's a trade-off you've made to solve the problem, not the problem;
+* Classes that are built with metaprogramming, obscure namings and multiple inheritance that you inject to your services via fibers?
+Another incidental complexity.

+A good engineer will reduce the incidental complexity and try to accept and deal with the inherent complexity.

-So no, if you can easily understand code with `#ifdefs` nested every 5 lines, or you're extremely good at reading ruby metaprogramming with delegating class members to an abstract context with evals — it doesn't mean that this code is readably.
-Or maybe it is.
+So no, if you can easily understand code with `#ifdefs` nested every 5 lines, or you're extremely good at reading ruby metaprogramming with delegating class members to an abstract context with evals — it doesn't mean that this code is readable.
+Or it could be for you or your coworkers, who knows.
 But in the end it's just you who have learnt to read a pile of incidental complexities.
 And, in general, there is nothing wrong with it - there is an incredible amount of such code around, and it is better to be able to understand it than not.
-But the solution readability has nothing to do with your
+But none of this is relevant to the problem itself.

 ## So it's not a matter of preference?